 The event, the Report notes, “descended into several breaches of the Code of Student Conduct”.
 Those breaches included “forced excessive consumption of alcohol”, “demeaning initiation tasks that jeopardised their wellbeing and safety”, and “burglarising neighbouring flats”.

-The group of six first years were each sentenced to 40 hours of community service and given a final warning.
+The group of six first years were each sentenced to 40 hours of community service and given a final warning by the Provost.
 The other five first years who were caught “willingly participating” in their own initiation were given the same punishment, although they had not burglarised their neighbours’ flats.

 At least two other less serious initiations were punished by the Proctor.
-The Discipline Reports record that two first year students appealed their sentences of 30 hours for willingly participating in flat initiations.
-One student’s appeal was denied and they had to complete their community service.
+The Discipline Report records that two first year students appealed their sentences of 30 hours for willingly participating in flat initiations.
+One student’s appeal was denied by the Provost and they had to complete their community service.
 The other student received a reduction to 20 hours for unspecified “mitigating factors”.

 No one was referred to the Provost for flat initiations in 2019 or 2018.

 The Report does not specify the locations of the flats where these initiations occurred.

 The Discipline Report also includes the Proctor’s Report on 2020.
 He noted that the Proctor’s Office will continue their initiative of visiting two-storey flats to prevent overcrowding at parties.
 “Risks associated with hosting social events and overcrowding were discussed, and flats were encouraged not to use the first floor when hosting social events,” he wrote.
 The Report notes that “students were very accepting of this advice” in 2020.